bolunxu/bolunxu.github.io/index.md

 #### Updates
+*2022/03:* Our SoC-based storage opportunity bidding model is being [proposed](http://www.caiso.com/InitiativeDocuments/Presentation-EnergyStorageEnhancements-RevisedStrawProposal-Mar21-2022.pdf) for implementation at California ISO!
+[Here](assets/files/Xu_Storage_CAISO.pdf) are the slides for a quick summary.

 *2022/03:* Pre-print: [Impact of Bidding and Dispatch Models over Energy Storage Utilization in Bulk Power Systems](https://arxiv.org/pdf/2201.03421.pdf).

 *2022/02:* Our paper [Arbitraging Variable Efficiency Energy Storage using Analytical Stochastic Dynamic Programming](https://arxiv.org/pdf/2108.06000.pdf) has been accepted by IEEE Transactions on Power Systems.